-Malaria is the disease transmitted by the female anopheles mosquito.
+Malaria is the disease transmitted by the female Anopheles mosquito.
 The protozoan parasite of genus Plasmodium caused malaria.
 Protozoa like an ameba, paramecium, euglena and many others are acellular.
 They are called acellular because of the fact that single cell is able to perform vital activities for the survival.
-To complete the life cycle of malaria two hosts are required often refers as the digenetic life cycle.
+To complete the life cycle of malaria two hosts are required often refers to the digenetic life cycle.
 It completes the life cycle in human and mosquito.
-This is and was the prime disease causing massive numbers of causality per year in present and past.
-This is the cause of hundred of thousands death in the tropics ever year.
+This is and was the prime disease-causing massive numbers of causality per year in present and past.
+This is the cause of hundreds of thousands dead in the tropics every year.

 It is the disease transmitted by the mosquito bites that are prevalence in the tropical reason.
 Due to this, it can also be called as the tropical disease.
 The spread of the mosquito in the colder region due to various factors rapidly increasing the danger of malarial infection in colder place.